PawelMiera/magisterka/README.md

 rviz
 ```

 The most important files are:
 magisterka.launch
 CMakeLists.txt
-/models directory (you can change sensor settings in sdf files)
 cave_world.world
+models directory (you can change sensor settings in sdf files)

 If you want to use another map you need to add drone model to your world file: